| Title: | A Fully Featured Logging Framework |

 Filterable$remove_filter(pos)

-scalar.
+poscharacter or integer scalar.
 The name or index of the

 Filter to be removed.